BitcoinCharlotte/BitcoinCharlotte-Source/source/events.md

 # About Bitcoin Charlotte

 Bitcoin Charlotte is a local bitcoin community created in 2013 in Charlotte, North Carolina.
 We host socials and educational events to learn about Bitcoin.
-Our intention is to connect in person for networking, education and fun.
-We hope to liberate individuals and companies financial dependency on traditional banks and governments by assisting them in using a better form of money, Bitcoin.
+We connect in person for networking, education and fun.
+Our mission is to liberate individuals and companies financial dependency on traditional banks and governments by assisting them in using a better form of money, Bitcoin.

 ## Team